 Software Technology Park (STP) Scheme

-The Software Technology Park (STP) Scheme is a totally Export Oriented Scheme for the development and export of computer software including export of professional services using communication links or media.
+The Software Technology Park (STP) scheme is a totally export oriented Scheme for the development and export of computer software.
+This includes the export of professional services using communication links or media.

 The Venture Capital Assistance Scheme (VCA)

-The Small Farmer’s Agri-Business Consortium (SFAC) has launched the scheme named Venture Capital Assistance (VCA) Scheme for the welfare of farmer-entrepreneur to develop their agri-business which is approved by the banks, financial institutions regulated by the RBI.
+The Small Farmer’s Agri-Business Consortium (SFAC) has launched the scheme named Venture Capital Assistance (VCA) Scheme for the welfare of farmer-entrepreneurs to develop their agri-business which is approved by the banks and financial institutions regulated by the RBI.
 This government scheme intends to assist in the form of the term loan to the qualifying projects of the farmers to meet their capital requirements for the implementation of the project.
 VCA promotes training and visits of agri-entrepreneurs in setting up agribusiness projects.

-The quantum of loan will be 26% OR 40%(for hilly region) of the promoter’s equity.
+The quantum of loan will be 26% or 40% (for hilly regions) of the promoter’s equity.
 The maximum amount of loan provided under this scheme will be Rs.50 lakhs.

 Loan For Rooftop Solar Pv Power Projects